AhmedSabeh/ivolve-labs/ansible-labs/lab-6-Ansible-/README.md

 # Lab 6: Structured Configuration Management with Ansible Roles
--  Create an Ansible role for installing docker , Kubernetes CLI ‘kubectl ’, and
+-  Create an Ansible role for installing docker , Kubernetes CLI ‘kubectl ’, and Jenkins
 -  Write Ansible playbook to run the created roles.
 -  Verify the installation on managed node.
 ---